 - The card always needs to be carried by the people that need access to a certain controlled location/s as a result many businesses prefer mobile verification systems instead just because of the convenience factors.
 If someone forgets their keycard it is a lot of hassle causing downtime as the system is not biometric

 - Key cards are considerably fragile and thus more prone to damage and breakage than one might think.
 Swipe cards that are made from magnetic components can easily break and over time this can be a considerable accumulative cost

 - Although used by many Houstontains keycards are not the best security option considering what’s available on the market today.
 Common variations of keycards can be replicated and hacked which can prove disastrous concerning security

-Fun Facts about Access Control Systems
+Fun Facts About Access Control Systems

 Many electronic access control locks use a Wiegand interface to connect the card swipe mechanism to the rest of the electronic entry system.
-However, as technology has evolved since 1980s, today newer keycard systems use radio-frequency identification (RFID).
+However, as technology has evolved since the 1980s, today newer keycard systems use radio-frequency identification (RFID).
 You can also learn more about securing entrances and commercial businesses in Houston here

-Talk to Your Local Houston Locksmiths for Advice on Security Installations
+Talk To Your Local Houston Locksmiths For Advice On Security Installations